FeerassE/Coding-Interview-Prep/Graphs/README.md

 # Graph

+## Representations

+Graphs can be represented as adjacency lists or as an adjacency matrix.

 ### Depth First Search (Stack)

 Time Complexity: O(|V| + |E|)

 ```
 # Recursive
-def dfs(node, visited)
+def dfs(graph, node, visited)
    if visited is None:
       visited = {}

    visited[node.val] = True
-   for child in node.children:
+   for child in graph[node.val]:
       if child.val not in visited:
          dfs(child, visited)